aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/pie-chart/_index.md

 {{% alert color="primary" %}}

 This article explains how to create a pie chart with leader lines from scratch while using Aspose.Cells for Python via .NET API.
-In Excel, the 'Show leader lines' option is set by default so when you create a pie chart in Excel the leader lines are shown.
+In Excel, the **'Show leader lines'** option is set by default, so when you create a pie chart in Excel the leader lines are shown.
 However, while creating a similar chart with Aspose.Cells for Python via .NET APIs, you have to explicitly set the [**Series.has_leader_lines**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/series/has_leader_lines) property.

 {{% /alert %}}

 To demonstrate the usage of Aspose.Cells for Python via .NET API to create a pie chart with leader lines, we will first create a new [**Workbook**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook) and input some data that will serve as the series data source.
-Once the data is in place, we will add a [**Chart**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart) of type [**ChartType.PIE**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype/) to the collection of charts and set its different aspects to get the desired chart view.
+Once the data is in place, we will add a [**Chart**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart) of type [**ChartType.PIE**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/charttype/) to the collection of charts and set its various aspects to get the desired chart view.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-CreateWorkbook.py" >}}

 So far we have created a pie chart and set its different aspects.
 Now we are going to turn on the leader lines for the chart.
-Please note, to show the leader lines, we have to move the data labels a little.
+Please note that, to show the leader lines, we have to move the data labels slightly.

-The following piece of code turns on the leader lines, refresh the chart, and then calculates the data labels' positions to move them accordingly.
+The following piece of code turns on the leader lines, refreshes the chart, and then calculates the data labels' positions to move them accordingly.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-TurnOnLeaderLines.py" >}}